Santa Ana Unified School District

 I was placed “On Hold” by the FLAIRZ / the Covid Task Force.
 What happens next?

-- Report Absences: you are responsible to report your absences.
+- Report Absences: you are responsible for reporting your absences.
 Report your absences on a day to day basis until you receive a notification or a call from the Covid Task Force.
-You can enter your absence as “covid sick”.
-“COVID sick” absences are not taken from an employee's personal sick/vacation leave balance, unless if the employee has already exhausted their COVID sick leave benefit.
-Click Here for details.

 - NOTIFY: Notify your supervisor of your return to work date and provide them proof by sending them a copy or screenshot of the FLAIRZ notification / email that indicates the return to work date.